chronicleprotocol/documentation/docs/hackathons/eth-warsaw-hackathon.md

 sidebar_position: 1
 ---

-# ETH Warsaw Hackathon
+# ETH Lisbon Hackathon

-This document provides documentation for integrating Chronicle Oracles into their ETH Warsaw Hackathon projects.
+This document provides documentation for integrating Chronicle Oracles into ETH Lisbon Hackathon projects.

 :::caution
-If you have any questions, don’t hesitate to reach out to our booth, or anyone wearing Chronicle hoodies
+If you have any questions, don’t hesitate to reach out to our booth, [Discord](https://discord.gg/CjgvJ9EspJ), or anyone wearing Chronicle hoodies
 :::

 ## Chronicle Protocol Contracts